andiosika/Flatiron_Capstone/README.md

 Technical issues were the main topic of discussion in the negative reviews.
 Issues with syncing devices along with logins were frequently discussed.
 Surprisingly - billing terms were close behind technical in one-star reviews.
 Users main complaints were being billed after a free trial or having issues with how they were being charged.
 Ease of use came up again in the negative reivews, underlining the point that this is important to users.

-An interactive tool to visualize the topics can be found in this repo under htmls/neg_vis.htmls
+*An interactive tool to visualize the topics can be found in this repo under htmls/neg_vis.htmls

-These findings would support the following recommendations for health/wellness app makers:
+After reviewing both the positive and negative reviews separately, the findings would support the following recommendations for health/wellness app makers:

 1) Exploit app-specific features like well-being (mediation, sleep) or weight loss features.
 2) Improve access to relevant information to keep users best informed.
 3) Resolve technical issues, syncing / updates
 4) Be clear on billing terms
 5) Maximize ease of uses for features since it was a topic in positive as well as negative reviews